dotnet/reactive/Rx.NET/Documentation/adr/0008-trimming-vs-qbservable.md

 new Func<IQbservable<TFirst>, IObservable<TSecond>, IQbservable<(TFirst First, TSecond Second)>>(SomeMethod).Method
 ```

 This constructs a delegate and uses it purely to be able to retrieve its `MethodInfo`.
-Since this retrieves the exact same metadata as `MethodInfo.GetCurrentMethod` it's not at all clear why this delegate-based approach is considered to be OK when we're getting the very same `MethodInfo`.
-The description in that issue implies that when you retrieve this with `GetCurrentMethod` the tools discard more of the metadata (e.g. parameter names) then they would when you obtain the same `MethodInfo` through other means.
+Since this retrieves the exact same metadata as `MethodInfo.GetCurrentMethod` it's not at all clear why this delegate-based approach is considered to be OK when we're getting the very same `MethodInfo` either way.
+The description in that issue implies that when you retrieve this with `GetCurrentMethod` the tools discard more of the metadata (e.g. parameter names) than they would when you obtain the same `MethodInfo` through other means.

 ### Issue: Qbservable methods imply dependency on Observable methods